 Data to be reported in the individual columns of the data reporting:

-column “a”: This column shall indicate whether the reporting entity is a payment service provider, an e-money issuer not providing payment services, a cross-border service provider, or a credit institution.
+Column 1: This column shall indicate whether the reporting entity is a payment service provider, an e-money issuer not providing payment services, a cross-border service provider, or a credit institution.

-column “b”: This column shall indicate if the payment account belonging to the issued card is kept not by the reporting entity.
+Column 2: This column shall indicate if the payment account belonging to the issued card is kept not by the reporting entity.
 This column shall be filled only for the issuer’s data.

-code “PENZ”: This code shall be used when the abuse is linked to a card that was issued by the reporting entity payment provider, as third party provider, linked to payment accounts kept by other payment providers.
+code “PENZ”: This code shall be used when the abuse is linked to a card that was issued by the reporting entity payment provider, as third-party provider, linked to payment accounts kept by other payment providers.

 code “EGYEB”: This code shall be used when the abuse is connected to a card issued by the reporting entity payment provider linked to an account kept by it.